Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Home and road insights

-- On the road, Arizona is 3-0 overall and 3-0 against the spread.
+- Arizona is 3-0 against the spread, and 3-0 overall, away from home.

-- The Cardinals are unbeaten ATS (1-0) as 2.5-point underdogs or more on the road.
+- On the road, the Cardinals are unbeaten ATS (1-0) as 2.5-point underdogs or more.

-- This year, in three away games, Arizona has hit the over once.
+- In three away games this year, Arizona has hit the over once.

 Powered by Data Skrive.